FaFa-02/BSc-CS-Final-Year-Project/Diary.md

 05/12/2023
 Report Progress (Ridge Regression)

-Finished all the draft sections related to  in the report.
+Finished all the draft sections related to Ridge Regression in the report.
 It is still possible that I come back later and talk about how to mathematically minimize the cost functions if I have the time.
 Now I will go back to writing the code for the actual program to work, I need to finish implementing the Ridge Regression class and also import the datasets.

+27/12/2023 (past entry)
+Code Progress

+Completed implementation of Ridge Regression into python program using the matrix form of the algorithm when fitting the model to get optimal coefficients.
+Created corresponding TDD test for the Ridge Regression class and did basic refactoring after implementation was fininshed.
+In the future I plan on revisiting this class and creating further test in order to implement proper input sanitisation and exception handling.
+Next I plan on writing a proof of concept program that runs on a smaller dataset to test its effectivness and see weather it works or not.